elusivecodes/FrostCore/README.md

 Find all next siblings for each element matching a filter, and optionally before hitting a limit.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `filter` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that the nodes will be filtered by.
+- `until` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that when matched will stop the search.
+- `first` is a boolean indicating whether to only return the first node matching a filter, and will default to *false*.

 ```
 const nextAll = core.nextAll(nodes, filter, until = false, first = false);
 ```

 Find the previous sibling for each element matching a filter, and optionally before hitting a limit.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `filter` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that the nodes will be filtered by.

 ```
 const prev = core.prev(nodes, filter);